dovic95/SUTForge/README.md

     <img src="favicon.png" alt="Icon" />
 </p>

-Simplifying ASP.NET Core unit testing and Test-Driven Development with an intuitive builder pattern, classical approach, and high extensibility for effortless creation and customization of System Under Test instances.
+Simplifying ASP.NET Core unit testing and Test-Driven Development with an intuitive builder pattern, [classical/Detroit](https://zone84.tech/architecture/london-and-detroit-schools-of-unit-tests/) approach, and high extensibility for effortless creation and customization of System Under Test instances.

 ## Introduction

 Experience unit testing and Test-Driven Development (TDD) in a whole new light with `SUTForge`, a simple yet powerful .NET package meticulously designed to streamline the creation of System Under Test (SUT) instances.

-`SUTForge` follows the Chicago School to unit testing (also referred to as the Classical School of unit testing), offering a clean and efficient alternative to the over-mocking issues associated with the London approach.
+`SUTForge` follows the [Detroit School to unit testing](https://zone84.tech/architecture/london-and-detroit-schools-of-unit-tests/) (also referred to as the Classical or Chicago School of unit testing), offering a clean and efficient alternative to the over-mocking issues associated with the London approach.

 What sets `SUTForge` apart is its high degree of extensibility, allowing developers to craft personalized extension methods and tailor SUTs to their specific testing needs.

 **Key Features**:

 - **Effortless TDD Integration**: `SUTForge` seamlessly integrates with Test-Driven Development (TDD), enabling developers to write tests first and then effortlessly construct and configure their SUTs using the intuitive builder pattern provided by `SUTForge`.

-- **Chicago School of Unit Testing**: Embrace the Chicago approach of unit testing, emphasizing simplicity and readability. `SUTForge` encourages clean and maintainable tests without succumbing to over-mocking pitfalls, ensuring your unit tests remain valuable assets throughout the development lifecycle.
+- **Detroit School of Unit Testing**: Embrace the [Detroit approach of unit testing](https://zone84.tech/architecture/london-and-detroit-schools-of-unit-tests/), emphasizing simplicity and readability. `SUTForge` encourages clean and maintainable tests without succumbing to over-mocking pitfalls, ensuring your unit tests remain valuable assets throughout the development lifecycle.

 - **Intuitive Builder Pattern**: Constructing SUTs becomes a breeze with `SUTForge`'s intuitive builder pattern.
 Say goodbye to the complexities of manual setup and embrace a syntax that makes unit test code concise, expressive, and easy to understand.

 - **Highly Extensible**: `SUTForge` goes beyond the basics, offering developers a high degree of extensibility.
 Write your own extension methods to customize SUTs according to your unique testing requirements.
 Tailor `SUTForge` to fit seamlessly into your specific development workflow.

-💪 Elevate your unit testing and TDD experience with `SUTForge`—a library that not only embraces the Chicago approach but also empowers you to extend and customize your testing capabilities.
+💪 Elevate your unit testing and TDD experience with `SUTForge`—a library that not only embraces the Detroit approach but also empowers you to extend and customize your testing capabilities.
 Your journey to efficient and maintainable tests starts here!

 ## Getting Started